Published on November 22nd, 2017 | by Ruben3

 We ended the tour in the shop / museum, where all wines are displayed.
 As it was nearly lunchtime, we decided to end with the recent Vermut Blanco, a fairly herbal, almost medicinal take on a white vermouth, so much better than the commercial brands.
-Vermouth has a long history in Jerez, but as a blend of Fino and young Moscatel, this is the first white vermouth coming from this area.
+Vermouth has a long history in Jerez and Lustau played a significant role in its revival.
+As a blend of Fino and young Moscatel, this is the first white vermouth coming from this area.

 Interested in visiting the Lustau winery?

 You can find them in the Calle Arcos 53 in Jerez de la Frontera.

 The bodegas can be visited Monday to Saturday, with guided tours in Spanish and English.
 They have a Basic tour (1 hour, tasting 8 wines) and a Full Tasting tour (1,5 hour, tasting 12 wines).
 Reservation required, tours can be booked online: www.lustau.es